-Australia’s biggest imported consumer product by value is cars.
-Australia’s 4 other leading consumer imports are processed petroleum oils, phones, computers, and gold.
+Australia’s biggest imported consumer product by value is processed petroleum oils.
+Australia’s 4 other leading consumer imports are cars, mobile phones, computers, and gold.

-Below, you will find major supplying countries for Australia’s imported:
+Below, you will find major supplying countries for the following Australian imports.

 Independent insights and analysis presented in this article are based on researched facts and statistics sourced from the following educational portals.